I messed up.

 I found out through a friend (Objection, hearsay! ;-)) who is also in the group that one of the responders to my post had alerted the admin to my “scheme” and, from what I understand, the admin had started a thread warning others about the predator among them — me.
 Someone allegedly was also calling the course (The one I’ve worked on night and day for months and months and months?
 Yeah, that’s the one!) a scam!
 They were calling it a scam because I don’t guarantee that the students who take it will make money or find clients.
 Um… DUH!

-Let me be clear: none of the scoping courses or court reporting schools guarantee that people who enroll in their programs will make any money, so why should I guarantee it?
+Let me be clear: none of the court reporting schools guarantee that people who enroll in their programs will make any money, so why should I guarantee it?
 I can’t guarantee it.
 I share the knowledge.
 I can’t force anyone to take action with said knowledge.
 I mean, if I take a class on public speaking or technical writing, they don’t guarantee that by the time I’m done absorbing all the knowledge of that course that I’ll be able to find work as a public speaker or technical writer.
 So why does it make sense that I should guarantee clients and income for my students?
 That’s right — it doesn’t.

 Don’t misunderstand me, here.
 I do promise my students a lot, and I deliver, big time.
 I promise them a solid foundation and all the knowledge, tools, insight, and practice materials they will need to be successful.
 I give them all of that, plus my ongoing support, but here’s the kicker: they have to act on it.
 That’s the part I can’t guarantee.
 I can’t act for you.
 Are there students who sign up and then do absolutely nothing?
 Yep.
 But there are many more who sign up and actually do this thing, and that is what I signed up for, that is why I built this course… to share my knowledge, to give people hope for a fresh start using their sharp eye for detail, and to improve the quality of transcript proofreading in general.
 More people need to be good at this.